Important Notices for this Waterbody

 No minimum size limit, 20 per day possession limit

 NOTE: Swimming, sailing, wading, and trotlines are prohibited.
 Fishing involving prizes is also prohibited.
 Trapping by permit only.
 Nets, seines, and gasoline motors are prohibited except for official Department duties.

-This 50-acre lake, owned and managed by the Department of Game & Inland fisheries, has provided an excellent fishery since it was constructed in 1955.
-In the early 1950’s, the local Ruritan club expressed an interest in developing a lake in Fluvanna County and they acquired the land that later became Fluvanna Ruritan Lake, named in honor of the club for it’s efforts to bring a recreational lake to the county.
+This 50-acre lake, owned and managed by the Department of Wildlife Resources, has provided an excellent fishery since it was constructed in 1955.
+In the early 1950s, the local Ruritan club expressed an interest in developing a lake in Fluvanna County and they acquired the land that later became Fluvanna Ruritan Lake, named in honor of the club for it’s efforts to bring a recreational lake to the county.

 Fisheries management by the Department has historically consisted of numerous techniques, including stocking, lake fertilization, and creel regulations, to improve and sustain an excellent warm water fishery for anglers.
 Fish populations are checked on a regular basis every three years by the Department to determine if problems exist and if changes in regulations are required.